jporeilly/Helm/Labs/01 Helm/02 Deploy Guest App/Deploy Guest App.md

 ```
 kubectl get pods,svc
 ```
-** Note: you may need to run the script a few times and tidy up using 'K8s' option..
+** Note: you may need to run the script a few times and tidy up using 'K8s' menu option..

 if you run into problems with permisions:
 ```